Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

   - `app.quit` for example in `removeWindow`
 - how disposables dispose
 - `ipcHelpers.on` to add disposable listeners (`ipcMain` and `app` listeners)
+- ipcMain events, using sender to find browser window
+  - difference between browser window and Atom window

 ### atom-application.js
 - requires `AtomWindow`, `ApplicationMenu`, `event-kit` Disposables, `EventEmitter`, ...